Lufthansa cancels 33,000 flights due to low demand | DW | 24.12.2021

 The company official did not want to speculate on whether the absentees were a result of COVID or the omicron variant.
 The company said crew planners were also finding it difficult as many staff members have had to go into quarantine.

-American air carriers United Airlines and Delta Airlines also grounded 120 and 90 flights each for Christmas Eve, as their crew has been impacted by the variant.
+American air carriers United Airlines and Delta Air Lines also grounded 120 and 90 flights respectively for Christmas Eve, as their crew has been impacted by the variant.

 Swedish airline SAS said it also had to cancel some flights due to the virus.
 Ryanair has also cut its January schedule by 33%.
 International travel restrictions have had a dampening effect on travel in the holiday season.